Contacts / Connections

 1. When you include an attachment in a discussion post, the system automatically places it in the affiliated library.

-2. You can also upload documents directly to a library by using the “Share a File” link found under “Participate” in the main navigation or "Create New Library Entry" button on any community's library page.
+2. You can also upload documents directly to a library by using the “Share a File” link found under “Participate” in the main navigation or "Create Entry" button on any community's library page.
 Library resources are not required to be associated with a discussion thread.

 Q: How do I upload a file?

-A: Select "Create New Library Entry" on any community landing page.
+A: Select "Create Entry" on any community landing page.
 Please note that uploading a document is accomplished by completing a few steps, and each step must be completed before you can move on to the next:

 - Choose a title for your document, and include a description (optional).
 Select the library to which you’d like to upload it, and select a folder to which you’d like to upload it (optional).
 Then, choose an Entry Type (most will be Standard Files, but be cognizant of any copyright licensed material).
 Once you have completed these steps, please click “Next.”